 Oral health begins with clean teeth.
 Keeping the area where your teeth meet your gums clean can prevent gum disease, while keeping your tooth surfaces clean can help you stave off cavities.
 Consider these brushing basics from the American Dental Association:

-- Brush your teeth at least twice a day.
+- Brush your teeth twice a day.
 When you brush, don't rush.
-Take enough time to do a thorough job.
+Take time to do a thorough job.